webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/bears-a-halo-of-fire.md

+---
+aliases:
----,aliases:,- bears a halo of fire,tags:,- Compendium/CSRD/en/Foci,---
+- bears a halo of fire
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can sheath your body in flames, which protects you and harms your foes.
  ### Intrusion